 My ears are discharging / painful what can I do?

-There are currently no ear microsuction clinics during the covid 19 pandemic.
+There are currently no routine ear microsuction clinics during the covid 19 pandemic.
 If you can get an appointment with your GP, seek same.
 They may prescribe you antibiotic drops/ antifungal drops or anti-inflammatory drops.
+If you have any queries please do not hesitate to contact A/E or the ENT clinic for advice.

 I have had ear surgery in the past and I cannot get irrigation carried out on my ear?
 What should I do?